 Recovering is difficult, uncomfortable, yet at the same time meaningful work.
 Dr. Ottawa believes that it is one of the most important, life changing work that individuals in their lifetime can do.
 It will bring peace of mind and well-being for you and your relationship and for all those who are touched by it.

 Six Ways Couples Counselling Can Help

 After an affair, couples seek counselling for a variety of different reasons.

 - To put to rest those questions that won’t go away until they’ve surfaced and been dealt with.

 - To understand their actions, their reactions to themselves and each other.

 Whatever your questions and your specific situation, please know that recovery is possible and that you can reach out for counsel and assistance.
-We invite you to call to our office at 780-991-5117 and get your questions answered or make a confidential appointment with Dr. Ottawa.
+We invite you to call to our office at 780-991-5117 and get your questions answered or make an appointment.